simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-05-angular-state-management-best-practices.md

 date:   2023-05-06
 published: true
 comments: true
-categories: [Angular, State management, Best Practices, ObservableState, Angular Signals, ngx-signal-state]
+categories: [Angular, State management, Best Practices, Angular Signals, ngx-signal-state]
 cover: assets/angular-state-management-best-practices.jpg
 description: "This article explains best practices on how to deal with state in Angular"
 ---

 Best Practices are mostly a matter of personal preference and can be countered by people with different opinions.
 That being said, the Best Practices in this article are based on a decade of working with Single Page applications and managing state.
-I have been on more than 100 Angular projects in the last 7 years and I have seen tons of different approaches and learned the mindset of hundreds and hundreds of different professionals.
+I have been on more than 150 Angular projects in the last 7 years and I have seen tons of different approaches and learned the mindset of hundreds and hundreds of different professionals.

 I have done flux, redux, state models, @ngrx/store, Akita, Ngxs, BehaviorSubjects, [ObservableState](https://github.com/simplifiedcourses/observable-state){:target="_blank"}, Signals...
 I have seen a lot of things and this article is about how I reason about state.

+**Note:**
+I have created an open-source npm package called [ngx-signal-state](https://github.com/simplifiedcourses/ngx-signal-state){:target="_blank"} that can you can use in all your Angular projects.
+This is only relevant if you are on Angular 16 or higher.

 ## What is state management?